-The show presents two ambitious female artists with a series of original abstract paintings exploring an unshakeable sensation that exists in contemporary everyday life.
-Two modern neuroses collide environmental helplessness with technological dependency.
+The show presents a series of original abstract paintings exploring an unshakeable sensation that exists in contemporary everyday life.

 The joint concept follows the idea of ‘ambient anxiety’ first introduced by Paul Virilio in ‘The Original Accident’ book from 2005.
 The artists individually see the collapsing environment and the glitch as the frontiers of reckoning with humanity.
 One shows the limits of our planet.
 While the other indicates the limits of our technology.
 Both comment on the unsustainable speed of humanity’s material progress and unfolding entropy.

 Djuro Selec’s (djuro.art) work explores the relationship between idealised contemporary life and the virtual lives that interrupt it.
 She portrays how technology changes our perception and influences nature and how its manifestation may be natural in itself.
 Artist’s visual dialect mimics a computer graphics one, with masking, airbrushing and grid systems inviting us to wake up and peek into the cracks of the technosphere.

 “I was drawn to Djuro’s unique visual style, achieved through masking and layering spray paint, creating glitchy interference that plays with our perception.” says Chris Corbin, Director, Curious Kudu Gallery.